KAML-FM

 KAML-FM and its three sister stations, KIML, KGWY, and KDDV, are located at 2810 Southern Drive, Gillette.
 KAML-FM and KDDV share a transmitter site south of Gillette on a tower that is the tallest man-made structure in the state.

 History

-The station was assigned the call sign KOLL-FM on June 2, 1980.
-On December 26, 1988, the station changed its call sign to the current KAML.
+The station's history began when it was assigned the call sign KOLL-FM and went on the air on June 2, 1980.
+The call sign was officially changed to KAML-FM on December 26, 1988.

+In 2024, the ownership of Legend Communications underwent a major restructuring.
+Co-owner Susan K. Patrick was sentenced to prison for tax fraud, which included evading taxes on millions of dollars in income.
+She was ordered to pay restitution exceeding $3.8 million.
+Following this, her ex-husband and co-founder, W. Lawrence Patrick, filed an application with the FCC to become the sole owner of Legend Communications, taking over Susan Patrick's 50% stake.